 Q9: Does Asparagus Regrow After Cutting?

-Well, asparagus berries are proved toxic to the human system due to its steroid chemical.
+Well, asparagus berries are proven toxic to the human system because of their steroid chemical.

 Q11: how long does it take to grow asparagus?